menandro/opencvcudaunity/readme.md

 ## Building Instructions
 This repository contains:
 * Unity/UnityProject - Sample Unity project with simple script, which reads the plugin (DllTest.cs).
-The script opens a webcam texture and displayed on one of the cubes in scene.
+The script opens a webcam texture and displays it on one of the cubes in scene.
 It then processes the image (BlurCuda) and displays the output on the other cube.
 ![RGB](http://b2.cvl.iis.u-tokyo.ac.jp/~roxas/opencvcudaunity.png)

 * dllhook - .dll project, which hooks the needed functions from opencvcudaunity to Unity.